-Fidel Hernández is a Professor in the Department of Rangeland and Wildlife Sciences and holds the Alfred C. Glassell, Jr. Endowed Professorship for Quail Research.
+Fidel Hernández is a Professor in the Department of Rangeland and Wildlife Sciences and holds the Alfred C. Glassell, Jr. Endowed Chair for Quail Research.
 Fidel is a native of Brackettville, Texas and was raised on a working ranch on the western fringe of the Edwards Plateau.
 His research interests involve wildlife-habitat relationships, rangeland ecology and management, and population ecology.
 He is a Certified Professional in Rangeland Management with the Society for Range Management.

 Fidel has authored more than 100 scientific articles, seven book chapters, and two books.
 He serves as a reviewer for several international journals including The Journal of Wildlife Management, Rangeland Ecology and Management, American Midland Naturalist, Western North American Naturalist, and others.
 Fidel also has served as a Panel Review member for the National Science Foundation, US Department of Agriculture, International Aridlands Consortium, and Environmental Protection Agency.